General Register House, located on Princes Street in Edinburgh is one of the oldest archive buildings still in existence in the world today.

 More than 400,000 mandatory registrations of births, deaths and marriages have now been stored since the compulsory introduction in 1855.
 There are more than 4 miles of shelving located just in the dome of the New Register House and the top tier contains the original marriage documents, signed directly after marriage ceremonies in Scotland, as well as open census records spanning 50 years.

-Did you know that Edinburgh and Lothians Stonemasons are one of the leading Edinburgh stonemasons around?
+Did you know that James Allan Stonemasons (Edinburgh) are one of the leading Edinburgh stonemasons around?
 If you need some stone work restoring, get in touch with us today.
 We also provide lime pointing, Edinburgh Church stone repairs, chimney repairs and wall repairs.

 Why Choose Us:

 - We have over 30 years hands-on experience as stonemasons

 - We have a full range of expert stonemasonry and sandstone restoration skills